ricardouseche/gcp-healthcare-api/README.md

 1. `terraform plan` to plan out resource creations.
 2. `terraform apply` to create resources.
 3. `terraform destroy` to destroy resources once you're finished with this example.

+**Note: The only resource that will not be deleted will be the de-identified dataset as that one was created via API.
+Make sure to manually delete it at the end.**

 This will create all of the needed resources to process DICOM images.